Flag created by Zoe Chronis, Solar Balloon Banner, 2013.

-Initiated by Chicago-based artist Philip von Zweck in 2005, Temporary Allegiance is an ongoing project hosted by Gallery 400.
-Temporary Allegiance consists of a 25 ft. flagpole on UIC's campus located at 404 South Peoria Street, between Cuppa Hall and the Eisenhower Expressway, adjacent to the UIC/Halsted stop on the Blue Line.
-Simultaneously a work of Zweck’s and an exhibition platform open to the public, the flagpole is a vehicle for free expression.
-Anyone in the Chicago area is invited to sign up to fly a flag for a week’s time.
+Initiated by Chicago-based artist Philip von Zweck, Temporary Allegiance was a project hosted by Gallery 400 from 2005-2015.
+Temporary Allegiance consisted of a 25 ft. flagpole on UIC's campus located at 404 South Peoria Street, between Cuppa Hall and the Eisenhower Expressway, adjacent to the UIC/Halsted stop on the Blue Line.
+Simultaneously a work of Zweck’s and an exhibition platform open to the public, the flagpole was a vehicle for free expression.
+Anyone in the Chicago area was invited to sign up to fly a flag for a week’s time.

 - Flags must be presented in person to a Gallery 400 staff member at least seven days in advance of the allotted time slot.
 View gallery hours here.